-- 3.6 The findings of the risk assessments will be reported to the Bursar. - 3.7 Action required to remove / control risks will be approved by the Bursar. - 3.8 The Assistant Bursar / Clerk of Works will be responsible for ensuring the action required is implemented. - 3.9 Risk assessments will be reviewed on an annual basis or when the activity changes, whichever is soonest. - 3.10 Further guidance on risk assessment can be found from the Bursar and in the School's Risk Assessment Policy.
+- 4.6 The findings of the risk assessments will be reported to the Bursar. - 4.7 Action required to remove / control risks will be approved by the Bursar. - 4.8 The Estate and Operations Manager will be responsible for ensuring the action required is implemented. - 4.9 Risk assessments will be reviewed on an annual basis or when the activity changes, whichever is soonest. - 4.10 Further guidance on risk assessment can be obtained from the Bursar and found in the School's Risk Assessment Policy.

-4 Risk assessment - welfare issues
+5 Risk assessment - welfare issues

-- 4.1 The School's specific arrangements for safeguarding and promoting pupils' welfare are set out in: - 4.1.1 a separate Risk Assessment for Pupil Welfare policy; - 4.1.2 the Child Protection and Safeguarding, anti-bullying and behaviour policies; - 4.1.3 Consultation with employees. - 4.2 The School will consult with employees either directly or through their elected representative(s) and / or through their union appointed safety representative(s)
+- 5.1 The School's specific arrangements for safeguarding and promoting pupils' welfare are set out in: - 5.1.1 a separate Risk Assessment for Pupil Welfare policy; - 5.1.2 the Child Protection and Safeguarding, Anti-Bullying and Behaviour policies;

-in good time on issues such as the introduction of measures which may affect their health and safety, the appointment of a competent person, and information provision and training on health and safety.
+6 Consultation with employees

-4.3 The School will also consult with pupils, where appropriate.
+- 6.1 The School will consult with employees in good time on issues such as the introduction of measures which may affect their health and safety, the appointment of a competent person, information provision, training on health and safety and addressing complaints relating to the School's Health and Safety Policy and procedures. - 6.2 The School will also consult with pupils, where appropriate.

-5 Information, instruction and supervision
+7 Information, instruction, and supervision

-- 5.1 The Health and Safety law poster is displayed in the staff rooms and work rooms. - 5.2 Further notices relating to first aid and fire safety will be displayed as appropriate. - 5.3 The School will display a certificate of employers' liability insurance in all staff rooms. - 5.4 Health and safety advice is available from the Bursar. - 5.5 Supervision of young workers / trainees will be arranged / undertaken / monitored by the Bursar or relevant line manager. - 5.6 The Bursar is responsible for ensuring that our employees working at locations under the control of other employers are given relevant health and safety information.
+- 7.1 The Health and Safety law poster is displayed in the staff rooms and work rooms. - 7.2 Further notices relating to first aid and fire safety will be displayed as appropriate. - 7.3 The School will display a certificate of employers' liability insurance in all staff rooms. - 7.4 Health and safety advice is available from the Bursar and the Estate and Operations Manager. - 7.5 Supervision of young workers / trainees will be arranged / undertaken / monitored by the Bursar or relevant line manager. - 7.6 The Bursar is responsible for ensuring that our employees working at locations under the control of other employers are given relevant health and safety information.

-6 Competency for tasks and training
+8 Competency for tasks and training

-- 6.1 All employees are provided with adequate information on risks to their health and safety at work, preventative and protective measures to control those risks, emergency procedures, and their general health and safety duties. - 6.2 All employees are given health and safety induction training when they start work, which covers these issues and health and safety basics such as first aid and evacuation procedures.
+- 8.1 All employees are provided with adequate information on risks to their health and safety at work, preventative and protective measures to control those risks, emergency procedures, and their general health and safety duties. - 8.2 All employees are given health and safety induction training when they start work, which covers these issues and health and safety basics such as first aid and evacuation procedures.
 Online training is provided, along with periodic training on inset days.
-Specific issues and reminders are covered as and when necessary at weekly staff meetings. - 6.3 The School will also ensure that all employees receive job specific health and safety training, including risk assessment training, where appropriate. - 6.4 Job specific training will be arranged / provided by the relevant line manager. - 6.5 The School will provide further training if risks change and refresher training when skills are not frequently used. - 6.6 Training will be identified, arranged and monitored, and records kept by the Bursar.
+Specific issues and reminders are covered as and when necessary, at weekly staff meetings. - 8.3 The School will also ensure that all employees receive job specific health and safety training, including risk assessment training, where appropriate. - 8.4 Job specific training will be arranged / provided by the relevant line manager. - 8.5 The School will provide further training if risks change and refresher training when skills are not frequently used. - 8.6 Training will be identified, arranged, and monitored, and records kept by the Bursar.

-7 Workplace safety
+9 Workplace safety and reporting